lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 Head to the :ref:`rst-docker-first-steps` to get a general idea of what the docker can do.

-For running the docker with a remote datasouce, use the parameter `datasource.id=YOUR_DATASET_ID`.
+For running the docker with a remote datasouce, use the parameter `datasource.dataset_id=YOUR_DATASET_ID`.
 You find the dataset id in the Lightly Platform.
 E.g. run the docker with